-Isaac and Rebekah are well aware of their Godly ancestry and destiny, so they send their son to Haran that he would not marry any of the daughters of Canaan.
+Isaac and Rebekah send their son Jacob to Haran – that he would not marry any of the daughters of Canaan.
 The Bible clearly forbids believers to marry non-believers (2 Corinthians 6:14) for their non-believing spouse has the powerful potential to turn their heart away from the Lord (that’s what happened to Solomon, 1 Kings 11:4).

 Isaac realizes the blessing truly has fallen to Jacob so he blesses him volitionally (Genesis 28:3-4).

-In a futile attempt to please his parents, Esau takes as wife a daughter of Ishmael his half brother, but when someone is in the flesh, they make all the wrong moves.
+In a futile attempt to please his parents, Esau takes as wife a daughter of Ishmael his half brother, but when someone functions in the flesh, they make all the wrong moves.

 The LORD appeared to Jacob in a dream revealing the “connection” and intervention between heaven and earth.
 The LORD confirmed to Jacob the Abrahamic covenant of land and descendants, and how through him, “…all the families of the earth shall be blessed.”
 This of course is a prophecy of Jesus Christ.

 In response, Jacob built an altar, he didn’t want to forget this dream.
-He renamed the city Bethel, which means “House of God,” and in Jacob-fashion He made a deal with God, promising to give the LORD a tithe of his possessions if God would be with him, keep him, and provide for him so that he would return to his father’s house.
+He renamed the city Bethel, which means “House of God,” and in Jacob-like-fashion He made a deal with God, promising to give the LORD a tithe of his possessions if God would be with him, keep him, and provide for him so that he would one day return to his father’s house.

-What a crazy story of Jacob and his two wives, but often our stories are.
-Jacob arrives in the land asking for his uncle Laban.
+Jacob arrives in the land, 500 miles away from home, asking for his uncle Laban.
 The men know Laban and point out the fact that his daughter, Rachel, was approaching as they spoke.
-For Jacob it was like love at first sight.
-Initially I thought it was wrong that he kissed her on their first date (Genesis 29:11) but then I noticed that his uncle kissed Jacob when he saw him (Genesis 29:13) so I gave Jacob the benefit of the doubt (but I still wonder).
+For Jacob it was “love at first sight.”
+Initially I thought it was wrong that he kissed her on their first date (Genesis 29:11) but then I noticed that his uncle kissed Jacob when he saw him (Genesis 29:13), so I gave Jacob the benefit of the doubt (but I still wonder).